This post may contain affiliate links. Please read our disclosure policy.

 • To make slicing your fish easier, place in the freezer for 15-20 minutes.

 • Slice your leeks thinly into matchsticks.
-Add to a sauce pan and cover with oil.
-Place them on the stove on medium high for 1 minute and lower to medium low until lightly golden.
-Watch closely because they burn quick.
+Add the leeks to a sauce pan and cover with oil.
+Place them on the stove on medium-high for 1 minute and then lower to medium-low until the leeks are lightly golden.
+Watch closely because they burn quickly.

-• Mix the soy sauce, yuzu, orange, mirin, rice vinegar, chili crisp and agave.
+• In a bowl, mix the soy sauce, yuzu, orange juice, mirin, rice vinegar, chili crisp and agave.
 Let it rest for a few minutes.

 • Strain the sauce onto a low bowl.

-• Top with Serrano, fried leeks and that is it!
+• Top with each slice of fish with a Serrano slice, fried leeks and that is it!

 Nutrition